ij-build/ij/README.md

 | no-color |            | Disable colorized output. |
 | verbose  | v          | Show debug-level output. |

-### Run
+### Run Command

 This command can be invoked as `ij [run]? (plan-name)*`.
 The run keyword is assumed if not supplied.
 This command runs a series of plans or metaplans defined in the config file.
 If no plan-names are supplied, the plan named `default` is invoked.

 | Name                 | Short Flag | Description |
 | -------------------- | ---------- | ----------- |